sagemath/trac_to_gh/Issue 7406.md

 # Issue 7406: bug in conversion powers in to LaTeX

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7406

 Original creator: robert.marik